mhdawson/micro-app-simple-dashboard/README.md

 from the directory in the micro-app-simple-dashboard was installed.

 Once the server is started.
 Point your browser at the host/port for the server.
-If you have configured your browswer to allow javascript to close the current page the original window will be closed and one with the correct size of the onetime password app page will be created.
+If you have configured your browser to allow javascript to close the current page the original window will be closed and one with the correct size of the simple-dashboard app page will be created.

 # Example